nickhuber/PropHunt/README.md

 Q: How do I play a taunt?
 A: Just press 'F3'

 Q: How do I play the game?
 A: You need at least one player for team (Props and Hunters).
 The props (initially with the Dr. Kleiner's skin) need to find a prop in a map and press 'E' to disguise as a prop.
 The Hunters need to fund props, and kill them.
 If a hunter shoot at the enemy team, he will gain life, else it will lost life.

 FOUND A BUG?
 Enter an issue in the github issue tracker: https://github.com/nickhuber/PropHunt/issues

 CREDITS:
 Credit goes for the original authors of both gamemodes and who made Prop Hunt compatible with GMOD 13.
-Originally written and released by Darkimmortal (TF2) If you are the autor or if you have credit, and you won't see the mod on the workshop anymore don't hesitate to contact me.
+Originally written and released by Darkimmortal (TF2) If you are the author or if you have credit, and you won't see the mod on the workshop anymore don't hesitate to contact me.
 I just published to Workshop and fixed something.

 Tested on Windows, Mac and Ubuntu Linux.

 DEPENDENCIES:
 THIS MOD COULD REQUIRE CS:S (For some maps)